alkhonain/Detect_Fake_Accounts/README.md

 |Decision Tree  Classifier|0.91|0.89|0.933|0.911|
 |Random Forest Classifier |0.916|0.916|0.916|0.916|

-and from the table above its shows that the Logistic Regression is the best mocel that fit this [dataset]() and it's greate reslut
+and from the table above its shows that the Logistic Regression is the best mocel that fit this [dataset](https://github.com/alkhonain/Detect_Fake_Accounts/tree/main/Dataset) and it's greate reslut. you can check the result form the [notebook](https://github.com/alkhonain/Detect_Fake_Accounts/blob/main/Notebook.ipynb)

 ## Tools